icdfa/soc-training-program/Module-4/Labs/Week-16-Lab-Phishing-Email-Analysis.md

 # Week 16 Lab: Phishing Email Analysis

+## Learning Outcomes

+By the end of this lab, you will be able to:

+- Analyze email headers to identify the origin and path of an email.
+- Identify common phishing techniques, such as spoofing and suspicious links.
+- Use online tools to check the reputation of URLs and attachments.
+- Document and report on the findings of a phishing email investigation.

 ## Objective

 In this lab, you will analyze a sample phishing email to determine if it is malicious.
 You will use the techniques you learned this week to analyze the email headers, attachments, and URLs.